 - a score of 5.5 or better on the academic IELTS; OR

-- a SAT Critical Reading sub-score of 400 or higher; OR
+- a SAT Critical Reading sub-score of 400 or higher (Taken prior to March 2016) or SAT Reading sub-score of 22 or higher (Taken March 2016 or later); OR

 - students transferring from a U.S. college or university may satisfy the English proficiency requirement by the completion of one semester of Freshman English Composition I with a C or better grade.
 If the student is transferring from a school that is on the quarter system they would have to complete Freshman Composition I & II with a C or better grade.

-Students enrolled in General Education courses will be supported by tutors who will also attend the same classes and guide them in developing strategies for understanding lectures, reading academic content, writing essays, and summarizing academic information in English.
+Students enrolled in the Intensive English Program will be supported by tutors who will guide them in developing strategies for understanding lectures, reading academic content, writing essays, and summarizing academic information in English.

-Each participant will have a conversation partner.
+Each Intensive English Program student will have a conversation partner.
 The conversation partner will assist with pronunciation strategies, cross cultural questions, and strategies for working with the social and academic support systems available on campus.

 Culture and learning

 Participants will be introduced to MNSU culture and learning expectations as well as strategies that will help them become successful learners as they move toward enrollment as full time university students.